rahulr2109/ANPR/README.md

 # 2. Activate the Environment using : conda activate envname
 # 3. Install necessary Libraries Using : pip install -r requirements.txt ( requirements.txt file is given)
 # 4. To run the app locally : streamlit run app.py
+# Execute all these instructions on anaconda prompt
 # Best Regards, Rahul
 # 🖖 "Live long and prosper"